AI Is Reshaping the CTO and CPO Role: What Tech Leaders Need to Know

 Key Questions for Tech Leaders Navigating This Shift

-If you’re a CTO or CPO thinking through what this means for your organization, these are the questions worth sitting with:
+If you’re a CTO or CPO thinking through what this means for your organization, these are the questions I’d encourage you to sit with:

 • Are you hiring for adaptability and curiosity, or optimizing for role-specific credentials that may matter less in 18 months?